Seen in New Zealand

 Folded gneiss (intruded by granite and pegmatite) and coastal spruces

-A fog-filled session of retrieving tags from Leach’s Storm-Petrels (and eating wild strawberries) on Little Duck Island, which is uninhabited by humans.
-Except two of us, for a few days.
+A fog-filled session of retrieving tags from Leach’s Storm-Petrels (and eating wild strawberries) on Little Duck Island, which is (usually) uninhabited by humans.

 Sketching in the coastal forest with students of the Maine Archaeology Field School, taught by Dr. Bonnie Newsom.
 The site: a colonial homestead adjoining a Passamaquoddy shell heap.
 Is that a horse jaw in the pit?